 Please complete and return this form to the school as soon as possible for in-year admissions.

-You must also complete a Cornwall Common Application Form (www.cornwall.gov.uk/admisisons) Please read the admissions policy, including definitions, before completing this form.
+You must also complete a Cornwall Council Common Application Form (for all applicants at www.Cornwall.gov.uk/schools-and-learning/admissions/)

+Please read the admissions policy, including definitions, before completing this form.